Kwaddo/dopher/README.md

 - Fullscreen megamap toggle (M key)
 - Real-time player position and direction indicators
 - Continuous integration with GitHub Actions
-- Map-specific NPCs with teleportation mechanics
-- Battle system that transports player and enemies to a dedicated arena map
-- Context-sensitive weapons that only appear in combat areas
-- Enhanced dialogue system with proper closure on final dialogue nodes

 ## Controls